 - Uncoating, and release of the viral genomic RNA into the cytoplasm.

-- The viral RNA-1 is translated to produce replication proteins, ORF2 polyprotein is processed by the viral protease.
+- The viral RNA is translated to produce replication proteins, ORF2 polyprotein is processed by the viral protease.

 - Replication takes place in cytoplasmic viral factories.
 A dsRNA genome is synthesized from the genomic ssRNA(+).